SenseStageTeam/sensestage_documentation/_sensestage-v1/guide-to-batteries/guide-to-batteries.md

 ---
 title: Guide to Batteries
-summary: An overview of the different types of batteries that can be used with the Minibees, including how to use LiPo batteries.
+summary: An overview of the kinds of batteries that can be used with your sensor nodes, including how to charge and care for the most popular battery type, Lithium Polymer (LiPo) batteries.
 Importantly, this guide includes safety advice for using LiPo batteries in your projects.

 layout: guide
 type: guide